 Application & Selection Process

-Applications are due Monday, March 15, 2021, by 4 p.m.
-EST. All applications are reviewed by the MMUF Advisory Board.
+All applications are reviewed by the MMUF Advisory Board.
 The board will select 6–8 applicants for interviews.
 These finalists will meet with the selection committee for a 30-minute interview.
 The board will then offer fellowships to five individuals.
 Selected fellows will meet with the program coordinator and are invited to attend the senior presentation event that will occur at the end of the spring semester.

 A completed application consists of an application form, two essays, a faculty consultation form, an unofficial transcript, and one or two faculty recommendations.
 The letter(s) of recommendation should be from faculty members with whom you have taken a class.
 All application materials are online.
 Questions can be directed to the MMUF program coordinator at firstname.lastname@example.org.
 The deadline for all materials, which is listed at the bottom of each form below, is Friday, March 4, 2022, at 4 p.m.